Many businesses and marketers liken SEO to a game, which is only somewhat appropriate when you really think about it.

 “dumbbell workout routine for women” (50 monthly searches)

 Sure, low-competition also means relatively low traffic; however, the intent of laser-targeted traffic means that such visitors are much more likely to stick around your site, which Google interprets as a positive search signal.
+Finding these long tails is the best way to steal traffic from your competition.

 While targeting long-tail keywords sounds foolproof on paper, finding ideas and inspiration for such keywords is easier said than done.
 How so?